 If you’d like to learn the research-based facts about introverts, Susan Cain’s book, Quiet, is both informative and entertaining.

 Making Career and Business Easier for Introverts

 Introverts need certain things in our work, and our work environment.
 (Open office hell sound familiar?)

-We also need people in our lives who understand us and what works for us.
+We also need people in our lives who understand introverts and what works for us.
 I’m so grateful that my spouse and close friends all get me.

 I incorporate my understanding of introversion into my way of coaching, how I lead groups, and how I teach my Career Clarity Course and other classes.
 It’s all based on introvert-friendly formats, and what works for us.

-If any of this raises questions that you want me to teach a class about, please let me know.
+If any of this raises questions that you want me to offer a class about, please let me know.
 Comments below are always welcome.